 UPDATE: The TSA Cares hotline designed to assist travelers with disabilities and medical conditions has now been launched.
 It is recommended that those traveling with special medical needs contact the hotline at least 72 hours in advance of their arrival at the airport with questions about screening policies, procedures and to coordinate getting through the security checkpoints.
 The TSA Cares toll-free hotline number is 1-855-787-2227, and its hours of operation are Monday through Friday 9:00 a.m. to 9:00 EST, excluding federal holidays.

 Many of the questions surrounding a disability insurance claim depend on the language in your policy.
-Thus, the first step to a successful claim is getting a copy of that policy.
-Though it is always important to keep a copy of the policy and any related documents, sometimes policyholders forget to do so, they lose the document, or the papers become accidentally damaged.
+Thus, the first step to a successful disability claim is getting a copy of that policy.
+Though it is always important to keep a copy of your disability insurance policy and any related documents, sometimes policyholders forget to do so, they lose the document, or the papers become accidentally damaged.

 The simplest way to get a copy of your policy is to call or send a letter to your insurance company directly.
 You can search for your disability insurer’s phone number and address on the Arizona Department of Insurance website.
 The insurer may require you to pay a minor fee, but they will send you a copy.